MadrHacks/snakeCTF2023-Writeups/network/closed_web_net/writeup.md

 After reading it, we can notice that an older authentication system is mentioned.
 So, we can assume that the device is using the older authentication system. \
 But how can we find the old authentication algorithm? \
-Simply, by looking other implementations of the protocol.
+Simply, by looking at other implementations of the protocol.
 The documentation for this algorithm is public, so probably someone has already implemented it in a client. \
 Therefore, after a little more investigation we come across this [implementation](https://github.com/karel1980/reopenwebnet) of the protocol in python with the old authentication algorithm.